Climate

 The Takeaway?

+The carbon cycle involves all of these elements in different ways.
+Even small actions matter.
 Simply allowing the earth to breathe will take pressure off of earth's systems and create a cooler planet.

 If we cover the earth's skin with concrete, release and burn fossil fuels, and melt ice sheets and permafrost that took thousands of years to make, we are violating the breath of the earth.
 Working with and feeding the earth instead of working against it and depleting its resources is called regeneration.
 Learn more on the Explore Solutions page!